-G20 GPFI (2020) points out that financial inclusion strategies and policies fail to consider women's perspectives and needs, and this is due in the first place to a lack of gender-disaggregated data necessary to inform policy.
+G20 GPFI (2020) points out that financial inclusion strategies and policies fail to consider women's perspectives and needs, and this is due in the first place to a lack of genderdisaggregated data necessary to inform policy.
 According to SME Finance Forum (2020), little if any data is available at country level on financing for female entrepreneurs, young entrepreneurs or other key actors targeted for promoting financial inclusion.
-Data collected by international financial institutions and specialised development banks supporting the private sector remain uncoordinated, inconsistent and usually incompatible with national SME definitions and reporting requirements to financial sector regulators.
 Harmonised robust data collection is an important issue.